 A rain jacket needs to stand up to the demands its user places on it.
 While we know everyone would like their rain jacket to last an eternity, in reality, many people might be better off going with a lighter weight model that they will use infrequently and carry around a good chunk of the time.
 Unfortunately, as jackets get lighter, they also generally become less durable.
 This is in both abrasion and cut resistance but also in overall longevity.
 This is particularly true among the lightest models, which are exponentially less durable than products weighing 3-5 ounces more.

 The exterior material (also known as the face fabric) is either nylon or polyester, and this material plays a huge role in the overall durability.
 For the most part, the lighter the face fabric is, the easier it tears, or the faster it is to abrade.
 Most of the jackets tested use between 30-50 Denier face fabric, with the 50D shells being notably more robust than the 30Ds.
 All but the Columbia Watertight II feature ripstop material.
 A ripstop weave doubles up on the thread at intervals, providing a grid of strong fibers to stop tears from growing once a rip has occurred.
 We find this is a significant advantage and a reason that the majority of outdoor products utilize it.

 The most durable models in our review are the Marmot Minimalist, The North Face Apex, Arc'teryx Zeta SL, and Outdoor Research Foray.
-All three, except for the Apex, pair 50D polyester ripstop face fabrics with a much longer-lasting Gore-Tex Paclite membrane.
-Each proves to be able to handle anything we could hope a backpacking oriented rain jacket could take.
+Except for the Apex, all three pair 50D polyester ripstop face fabrics with a much longer-lasting Gore-Tex Paclite membrane.
+Each proves to be able to handle anything we could hope a backpacking-oriented rain jacket could take.
 With its 50D ripstop polyester shell, the Patagonia Torrentshell 3L is one of the more robust budget-friendly models.

 — Ian Nicholson